forest-shadow/bb-test/README.md

 5. Run the app using `npm run start`

 ## Implementation Details and Restrictions
 From the start I decided to use `redux-toolkit` library to explore more features from it, as it was very interesting to try some other tools different from `createSlice` and selectors I used before.
-It adds extra difficulty and, unfortunately, I was not able to fully implement all the required features before the deadline at 9th June.
-On other hand, I added demo of usage different redux toolkit features.

 ### Restrictions & Assumptions
 For the sake of demo, it was assumed that api will always return no more than 9 posts and 3 comments.